Drlijiaqi/MFG-DETR/README.md

 ## 🛠️ Environment

-[cite_start]The model was developed and tested under the following environment[cite: 423]:
+[cite_start]The model was developed and tested under the following environment:

 * **OS:** Windows 11
 * **Python:** 3.10.16